Ban on new petrol and diesel cars in UK from 2030 under PM’s green plan

 Boris Johnson is to announce the measures as part of a “green industrial revolution” that he believes will create new jobs in a low carbon economy.

 2030 petrol and diesel car ban: 12 things you need to know

-1. Why are petrol and diesel vehicles being banned?
+1. Why are diesel and petrol vehicles being banned?

-The ban is expected to reduce greenhouse gas emissions and improve local air quality.
+A reduction in greenhouse emissions and improved air quality is what’s expected from the ban.
 Petrol cars emit CO2 and Britain has a legal target to cut greenhouse gases to net zero by 2050. while diesels vehicles produce nitrogen oxides and particulate matter, which have been linked to increased risk of respiratory illnesses, lung cancer, heart disease and many other conditions.

 These emissions can be reduced via modern exhaust systems and additives, such as AdBlue, but electric cars are still cleaner as zero emissions are produced at point of use, except particles from tyres and brakes.
 Electric cars are even cleaner when they are powered by energy produced using renewable sources, such as wind and solar.